lzim/mtl/blue/session05/s05_learner/mtl_session05_see.md

 - If there is a critical issue that everyone needs to be alerted to, there will be a red "Alert" pop-up upon login, alerting everyone to the issue.
 These issues are our top priority to resolve.
 Once you dismiss this alert once, it will not reappear.

-- Upon clicking buttons like "Play" or "Run" icon, a quick tip will appear on the loading screen to give you tricks on using the sim UI.
+- Upon clicking buttons like the "Play" or "Run" icon, a quick tip will appear on the loading screen on different functions in the sim UI.
 [![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/mtl_2.0/s5_quick_tips.gif)](#DontLink)